SpectraL519/cpp-ap/README.md

 3. Error fixing:

+    * Makefile error
         In case you face an error in Windows saying that:
         ```
         ...\profile.ps1 cannot be loaded because running scripts is disable on this system. ...
         ```
         Then you should run the following command to enable running scripts by Windows' Makefile:
         ```
         > PowerShell -ExecutionPolicy Bypass
         ```
+    * Wrong CMake generator
+        In case you generate VS Studio files by using CMake instead of Makefile then you should change used generator in CMake by using the following command:
+        ```
+        > cmake -G "Unix Makefiles" ..
+        ```
+        Instead of this command:
+        ```
+        > cmake ..
+        ```
+        In case this fix does not work then you will probably have to search for another generator matching your system's requirements.
+You can do that by listing all available generators in "Generators" section when running the following command:
+        ```
+        > cmake --help
+        ```
+        Just try to find a right generator for your system and run mentioned command but subtituting a chosen generator into this command:
+        ```
+        > cmake -G "<generator>" ..
+        ```

+4. Tips and tricks:

+    * CMake compiler swap
+        In case you would like to swap used compiler in CMake to the same compiler with other version or a different compiler then you should run cmake command by using -D flag in the following way:
+        ```
+        > cmake -DCMAKE_CXX_COMPILER=<compiler> ..
+        ```
+        The default is:
+        ```
+        > cmake -DCMAKE_CXX_COMPILER=g++-20 ..
+        ```

+    * GNU Make compiler swap
+        In case you would like to swap used compiler in GNU Make to clang++ then you should run make with following parameters:
+        ```
+        > make <your_target> CXX=clang++
+        ```
+        Default compiler is g++-20.

+    Remember that this project does not work with older versions of g++ than g++-11.

 ## Documentation